harontaiko/dailyreport-holics/readme.md

 - change jquery, bootstrap to cdn, all resources in header must use fast cdn

-- final commit shouldnt have images

-- allow only one sale per day, only allow edits

 - loss from expense

 - massive bug in editing main report